0815IDIOT/Conrad_Electronic_SE/README.md

 the following entities: customer, invoice, stock item, and a n:m relation for stock items to invoices.

-My approach for the regression model is to calculate the percentage at which two items are bought together.
-Therefore, I created a new table `bought_together`, in which I count the amount of two **distinct** stock items that appear within one invoice.
+For performance reasons of the REST API, I decided to save some results later needed for the regression in a new DB table (`bought_together`).
+This table holds the amount of two **distinct** stock items that appear within one invoice.
+Based on this, my approach for the regression model is to calculate the probability at which two items are bought together: P(item_a|item_b) = P(item_a and item_b) / P(item_b).

-Further, when someone wants the recommended stock items of the model for one stock item `A`, the model divides the number of each stock item `B` bought with item `A` through the number of times the item `A` was bought.
+Further, when someone wants
+the recommended stock items of the model for one stock item `A`, the model divides the number of each stock item `B` bought with item `A` through the number of times the item `A` was bought.
 The resulting list is ordered by the percentage.

 I used a `0` as the placeholder if a customer ID is missing.
 Further, I escaped all " and ' characters within the item descriptions.